ibm-cloud-docs/devsecops/devsecops-tutorial-iac-ci-toolchain.md

 Review the default information for the infrastructure code:

 1. Accept **Use default sample**.
 If you want to link an existing IaC repository for the toolchain, select **Bring your own infrastructure code**, and provide as input to the **Repository URL** field.
 The toolchain currently supports linking only to existing {{site.data.keyword.gitrepos}} repositories.
+For more information, see [Bringing your own infrastructure code to DevSecOps](https://us-south.git.cloud.ibm.com/open-toolchain/hello-iac-sample/blob/main/README.md ){: external}.
 2. Enter a name for **New repository name**.
 3. Click **Continue**.